andrechristikan/ack-nestjs-boilerplate/README.md

 - Easy to maintenance
 - Secure

+## Features

+Cool features, [see this for more informations][ack-gitbook-setup-features] 😎.

+- Centralize Configuration
+- OAuth2 as Authorization
+- User, Role and Permission Management
+- Advance Validate Income Request
+- Advance Mongoose Implementation
+- Catch Every Activity

 ## Documentation

-Documentation will write with gitbook
+Documentation will write with gitbook.

 - [Setup Documentation][ack-gitbook-setup]
 - [Usage Documentation][ack-gitbook-usage]